-Freshdesk is a great knowledge base creator for businesses of all sizes.
+From where I stand, Freshdesk is a great knowledge base creator for growing businesses.
 It grows with your business by allowing you to start with the free plan if your team has 10 or fewer members and upgrade as you scale.

 HelpCrunch is a customer communication platform that lets you create internal and external customer-facing knowledge base systems.
 It allows you to manage sales, marketing, and customer support in one place.
 Its knowledge base system also comes with a unified Help Desk for seamless customer communications.

-Integrations: HelpCrunch natively integrates with Google Analytics, WordPress, Slack, and other apps to optimize your workflow.
+- Integrations: Optimize your workflow by natively integrating HelpCrunch with Google Analytics, WordPress, Slack, and other apps.